RBQUniversity/About/.github/ISSUE_TEMPLATE/application_en.md

 Dear whom may concern,

 Hello.
-I want to join RBQ University to study how to become a RBQ!
+I want to join RBQ University to study how to become an RBQ!

 Regards,
 Your Name